 |Set-top box||Virgin V6|

-Depending on how much you're willing to spend, you can expect anything from 159 to over 400 channels when you include premium add-ons.
+Depending on how much you're willing to spend, you can expect anything from 110 to over 400 channels when you include premium add-ons.
 Bear in mind, though that this impressive number consists of a lot of duplicate time-shifted (+1) and HD versions of the same channels.
-Clear as mud really, which is why we've built this interactive tool that shows you which channels are available with which bundles.
+Clear as mud really, which is why we've highlighed the best channels in our Virgin Media TV channels guide.

 Just because Virgin isn't Sky doesn't mean you can't pinch some of Sky's best features – for an additional cost, of course.
 You can add Sky Sports to any of Virgin's TV packages or broadband and TV bundles.
-With the VIP Bundle it comes as standard.
+With the Bigger Bundle or Ultimate Oomph Bundle it comes as standard.